 The Oslo Philharmonic's anniversary season 2019/20 is approaching, and the celebrations get an early start with two international tours.

-The orchestra will also perform with a piano soloist in the United Kingdom; Russian Nikolai Lugansky.
+The orchestra will perform with a piano soloist in the United Kingdom; Russian Nikolai Lugansky.
 On the tour, spanning from 6th to 10th March, he will perform Sergei Rachmaninoff's third piano concerto twice and Edvard Grieg's piano concerto three times.

 Vasily Petrenko will conduct the concerts in Cardiff, Nottingham, Birmingham, Leeds and Gateshead, and the orchestra will also play Tchaikovsky's Romeo and Juliet, Sibelius’ Symphony No. 5, The Walk to the Paradise Garden by Frederick Delius and Rachmaninoff's Symphony No. 1.